CaveStoryModdingCommunity/modding-wiki/wiki/the-kings-table.md

 # The King's Table

-> *"evil brayconn be like 'hey everyone check out my editor BEANS'"* - Eli
+> *"evil brayconn be like 'hey everyone check out my editor BEANS'"* - Eli, refrencing an in-joke about the program's placeholder icon

 **The King's Table** (most commonly abbreviated as 'TKT') is an in-progress editor being developed by **Brayconn**.